 14 Where can customs decisions be challenged in your jurisdiction?
 What are the procedures?

 Decisions of the customs authorities of the EAEU member states can be challenged according to procedures provided in each national jurisdiction.
-Customs decisions of the Russian authorities can be challenged via an administrative appeal before the higher customs authority and via a judicial challenge before the Russian civil and arbitration courts in accordance with Chapter 3 of the Federal Law on Customs Regulation in the Russian Federation (No. 311-FZ of 27 November 2010).
+Customs decisions of the Russian authorities can be challenged via an administrative appeal before the higher customs authority and via a judicial challenge before the Russian civil and arbitration courts in accordance with Chapter 51 of the Federal Law on Customs Regulation in the Russian Federation and on amendments into certain legal acts of the Russian Federation (No. 289-FZ of 3 August 2018).
 Customs decisions in Kazakhstan are challenged in accordance with several procedures, depending on the type of customs decision being challenged.
 The challenge involves higher administrative authorities and the national courts.
 These procedures are provided for in the Code of the Republic of Kazakhstan on Customs Affairs (No. 123-VI ZRK of 26 December 2017) and other legal acts.
 Customs decisions in Belarus are challenged by a complaint to the customs authorities or to the court (Law on Customs Regulation in the Republic of Belarus No. 129-Z of 10 January 2014).
 Similar possibilities for challenging customs decisions through higher-level customs authorities or national courts are also available in Armenia and Kyrgyzstan.

 15 What government office handles complaints from domestic exporters against foreign trade barriers at the WTO or under other agreements?